What We Do

 Finally, we allocate the sand and cullet for a myriad of applications.
 From coastal restoration and disaster relief to flooring and new glass products, we work to creatively integrate our recycled materials into everyday life.

-Mission & Vision
+Our Mission & Vision

-Reducing waste, saving NOLA money.
+Reducing waste, saving New Orleans money.

 A single glass bottle placed in your city recycling bin will result in the entire load being sent to the landfill, where it will never decompose.
 New Orleans wastes millions of tax dollars per year dumping recyclables in landfills (we pay per pound that's discarded) and on importing millions of pounds of sand.
 We are addressing these unnecessary, wasteful, and expensive practices by providing a sustainable alternative.